 SpaceX is about to launch its third flight of astronauts to the International Space Station for NASA; Boeing is expected join the crew delivery effort later this year.
 Space station supply runs, meanwhile, have been handled by private companies under contract to NASA for nearly a decade.

-At the same time, NASA is teaming up with to launch experiments and equipment to the moon, and also lunar landers that would deliver astronauts to the surface.
+At the same time, NASA is teaming up with private companies to launch experiments and equipment to the moon, and also lunar landers that would deliver astronauts to the surface.
 Just Thursday, NASA conducted a successful test firing of the core stage of its SLS moon rocket—the Space Launch System.

 The new moonshot program is named Artemis after the twin sister of Apollo, and intends to include a woman on its first moon landing.